AdityaDk10/TuneDrop/README.md

 2. Set environment variables
 3. Deploy automatically on push

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📝 License

 This project is licensed under the MIT License.

-## 🆘 Support

-For support, please contact the development team or create an issue in the repository.

 ---